percona/postgres/contrib/pg_tde/documentation/docs/functions.md

 ### Add or modify local keyfile providers

-This provider manages database keys using a local keyfile.
+This provider manages database keys using a local key file.

 This function is intended for development or quick testing, and stores the keys unencrypted in the specified data file.

 !!! important
-    Local keyfile providers are **not recommended** for production environments, they lack the security and manageability of external key management systems.
+    Local key file providers are **not recommended** for production environments, they lack the security and manageability of external key management systems.

-Add a local keyfile provider:
+Add a local key file provider:

 ```sql
 SELECT pg_tde_add_database_key_provider_file(